 To Say You Could Hack It

-This one, again, falls under the realm of something you wouldn’t say, but might have in the back of your mind if you want to do something completely different eventually, such as public service.
+You wouldn’t say this, but you might have it in the back of your mind if you want to do something completely different eventually, such as public service.

 Break Into Investment Banking